**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

-Such simulators are very realistic; powerful software runs on your home computer and replicates flying model aircraft down to the finest detail.
-Some sims come with their own transmitter-based controller while others let you use your own transmitter - either one is connected to your computer via a USB cable, although I'm sure it won't be too long before that connection becomes a wireless one to further enhance the realism!
+RC flight simulators are very realistic; powerful software runs on your home computer and replicates flying model aircraft down to the finest detail.
+Some sims come with their own transmitter-based controller while others let you use your own transmitter.
+Either one is connected to your computer via a USB cable, although I'm sure it won't be too long before that connection becomes a wireless one to further enhance the realism!

 This, combined with using your own transmitter, gives a very realistic rc flight training experience, although it has to be said that there are obviously a few differences between flying a plane on a computer screen and flying one in the real world.
 These differences are primarily associated with visual references and 'depth of field' distance judging.

 You could be forgiven for thinking that teaching yourself to fly an rc airplane is not a very realistic training method.
-But the fact is that many RTF (Ready To Fly) airplanes these days have been designed with the complete newcomer in mind, and are relatively simple to fly.
+But the fact is that beginner rc airplanes these days have been designed with the complete newcomer in mind, and are relatively simple to fly.

-Basic electric one or two channel rc airplanes can be flown pretty much out of the box, and they make an excellent low-cost introduction to the hobby, but they won't give you a true rc airplane flying experience due to their limited capabilities.
+Very basic electric one or two channel rc airplanes can be flown pretty much out of the box, and they make an excellent low-cost introduction to the hobby, although they won't give you a true rc airplane flying experience due to their limited capabilities.

-Moving up to a three channel plane steepens the learning curve a bit, but self-teaching is still perfectly realistic and countless beginners have done it.
-An electric RTF like the famous HobbyZone Super Cub LP is a classic example, although there are many others to choose from.
+Moving up to a 3-channel plane steepens the learning curve a bit, but self-teaching is still perfectly realistic and countless beginners have done it.
+An electric RTF like the HobbyZone Sport Cub is a classic example, although there are many others to choose from.

-Self-teaching with a four channel airplane (motor, elevator, rudder and ailerons) is still very doable but some rc flight simulator time under your belt will go a long way to giving you a more successful first flight.
+Self-teaching with a 4-channel airplane (motor, elevator, rudder and ailerons) is still very doable but some rc flight simulator time under your belt will go a long way to giving you a more successful first flight.

-Above: self-teaching on 3 and 4 channel trainers is a perfectly realistic option
+Above: self-teaching on 3 and 4-channel trainers like these is a perfectly realistic option.

-With gas rc airplanes however, it's a slightly different story, although there are many rc pilots out there who have self-taught with great success.
+With IC powered airplanes however, it's a slightly different story, although there are many rc pilots out there who have self-taught with great success.

-Another note to make about self-teaching is that of flying site location - if you don't intend joining a local club and you have a public space, such as a park, to fly in then that's great, but be very aware that only electric powered rc airplanes are acceptable in such places.
+An important note to make about self-teaching is that of flying site location.
+If you don't intend joining a local club and you have a public space to fly in, such as a park, then that's great, but be very aware that only electric powered rc airplanes are acceptable in such places.
 IC ones have a much higher 'nuisance factor' because of the noise they make, and they aren't always welcome in public places.